-The purpose of this Professional Fellowship Program (or "PFP), funded in part by the SGA, is to increase on-campus opportunities for students to develop professional skills and to provide support for campus programs whose operations have been impacted by staff/budget reductions in recent years.
+The purpose of this Professional Fellowship Program (or "PFP"), funded in part by the SGA, is to increase on-campus opportunities for students to develop professional skills and to provide support for campus programs whose operations have been impacted by staff/budget reductions in recent years.
 Fellows will be given responsibilities that challenge them and that call for application of their liberal arts knowledge and skills.
-These 23 internship-like experiences include a high level of responsibility and autonomy and pay $2800 per year (10 hours per week at $10 per hour).
+These internship-like experiences include a high level of responsibility and autonomy and pay $10 per hour.

-The PFP program is open to students who will be Juniors or Seniors during the 2012-2013 school year (those who will have completed more than 55 credits).
+The PFP program is open to students who will be Sophomore, Juniors or Seniors during the 2013-2014 school year.
 Applicants must also have a cumulative GPA of 2.5 or higher.
 Most positions require a year-long commitment, though students planning to graduate mid-year or study abroad in the Spring may be considered for some positions.
 Please include this information in your cover letter.

 Note that current student workers are welcome to apply for fellowships offered by their current offices/departments.
 See your supervisor for details.

-To apply, submit the items below (as email attachments) directly to the contact listed in the particular description by 3:00 PM on Tuesday, September 4th.
-Do NOT submit the SMCM employment application, and do not submit your materials to the CDC (unless you are applying for the position with our office!).
+To apply, submit the items below (as email attachments) directly to the contact listed in the particular description by 3:00 PM on Tuesday, September 10th.
+Do NOT submit the SMCM employment application, and do not submit your materials to the Career Center (unless you are applying for the position with our office!).

 *Detailed cover letter describing your interest in and fit for the position; also include your cumulative GPA and contact information for one faculty/staff reference.